-- We cover prescribed drugs and medications as described in the chart beginning on the next page. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Members must make sure their prescribers obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
+- We cover prescribed drugs and medications as described in the chart beginning on the next page. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Your prescribers must obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
 Prior approval/authorizations must be renewed periodically. - Federal law prevents the pharmacy from accepting unused medications. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also read Section 9, about coordinating benefits with other coverage, including with Medicare.